paolini99/DigitalClock_on_DE1SoC_FPGA_HPS/README.md

 - Manages the **clock logic**: time counting, encoder control, blinking, and display updates
 - Accesses hardware modules via **memory-mapped registers**
 - Synchronized with a **hardware timer** to ensure precise counting and blinking
 - Communicates with FPGA modules through PIO interfaces and control registers
+- ⚙️ **Runs as bare-metal code** (without any operating system), compiled and uploaded using the **Altera Monitor Program**

 ### 🧩 Hardware Side (FPGA - Platform Designer)
 - Includes: